Ram's Eye View

 The Student Health Services Office of Alcohol, Tobacco, and Other Drug (ATOD) Programs.
 The ATOD staff is available for confidential discussion about alcohol- or other drug-related concerns, and assistance with referrals to community resources.

-The Counseling and Psychological Services Department (Counseling Center) has a staff of psychologists who are available to counsel enrolled students regarding vocational choice and personal concerns.
+The Department of Counseling and Psychological Services (Counseling Center) has a staff of psychologists who are available to counsel enrolled students regarding vocational choice and personal concerns.
 The Counseling Center faculty are also available to help students deal with issues of substance abuse, including referrals to community resources.

-The Office of Judicial Affairs and Student Assistance is the primary location to seek clarification on the current laws related to drugs and alcohol.
+The Office of Judicial Affairs and Student Assistance can assist with clarification on the current laws related to drugs and alcohol.
 The director is available to explain existing regulations and the range of sanctions for violations.

 If you have questions or need more information please contact: